drakkar1969/arch-install/README.md

 ## Installation Guide

-The step-by-step manual installation guide can be found here: [Arch Linux Installation Guide](ARCH-INSTALL-GUIDE.md).
+For step-by-step manual installation, see the [Arch Linux Installation Guide](ARCH-INSTALL-GUIDE.md).

+## Virtual Machines

+See the [GNOME Boxes](GNOME-BOXES-ARCH-GUEST.md) and [VirtualBox](VIRTUALBOX-ARCH-GUEST.md) guides to install Arch Linux as the guest system in a virtual machine.

 ## Bootable USB